ovh/docs/pages/web/hosting/ftp_change_password/guide.en-gb.md

 OVHcloud web hosting plans provide access to an online file storage space, which you can use via the **FTP** protocol: FTP storage space.

-You can access this space using a **FTP user** and its associated password.
+You can access this space using an **FTP user** and its associated password.

 This access allows you to [put your website online](/pages/web/hosting/hosting_how_to_get_my_website_online/).

-**This guide explains how to change the password for a FTP user created on your OVHcloud Web Hosting plan.**
+**This guide explains how to change the password for an FTP user created on your OVHcloud Web Hosting plan.**

 > [!warning]
 >